thibmeu/tlock-rs/tlock/README.md

 For a more detailed one, you should take time to read [tlock: Practical Timelock Encryption from Threshold BLS](https://eprint.iacr.org/2023/189) by Nicolas Gailly, Kelsey Melissaris, and Yolan Romailler.

+### RFC 9380 Hashing to Elliptic Curve

+[RFC 9380](https://www.rfc-editor.org/rfc/rfc9380) standardises a lot of interactions with elliptic curves. tlock did not use it first, and has been upgraded to support it.
+The feature `rfc9380` is enabled by default starting 0.0.4.
+This is not a backward compatible change.

 ## License

 This project is under the MIT license.